Saputo Inc

 Strength of Policies

-The company states that it respects the rights of employees to associate, organise, and bargain collectively by applicable laws.
-However, it does not disclose actions taken to support these rights.
-The company reports a unionisation rate of 35% among employees in its operations.
-The company's suppliers are also required to respect the rights of employees to associate, organise, and bargain collectively freely.
+The company commits to upholding employees' rights to associate, organise, and bargain collectively, with a reported unionisation rate of 34% for FY2024.
+However, it does not disclose measures taken to support these rights.
+Suppliers are also required to respect employees' rights to freely associate, organise, and bargain collectively.

 2/3